How to use the Chat API in Zendesk: A step-by-step guide

 Frequently asked questions

 You need to generate an OAuth client in your Zendesk Chat dashboard under Settings > Account > API & SDKs.
-This process provides a Client ID and Client Secret, which are used to obtain an access token for authenticating with the Chat API Zendesk.
+This straightforward process provides a Client ID and Client Secret, which are used to obtain an access token for authenticating with the Chat API Zendesk.

 For real-time monitoring of live chats, such as agent status or active chat counts, you should use the Real-Time Chat API.
-This streaming API is specifically designed to provide current operational data for the Chat API Zendesk environment.
+This high-performance streaming API is specifically designed to provide current operational data for the Chat API Zendesk environment.

 Share this post